Real Life Signs From A Deceased Loved One

 This is for selfish reasons, I'm going to be honest.
 I want other people to talk to about it because I enjoy hashing out the mystery with someone.
 I'm like a Sherlock Holmes out there when I encounter a Spirit person and I'm always looking for my Watson.

 However, I've been seeing spirits since I was a little girl, and for most of that time, I've been dealing with them alone.
 This hasn't stopped me from secretly scanning the environments, however, for both spirits and for other people who sense spirits since I was 7 years old.

 Thankfully, although I haven't always had many friends to talk to about what I see, I've always had my mom.

-From the first spirit I ever saw, a Victorian Woman that lived in our upstairs attic at our New Jersey home, until now she has always been very supportive of my gifts.
+From the first spirit I ever saw, a Victorian Woman that lived in our upstairs attic at our home, until now she has always been very supportive of my gifts.

 Then, when her husband of 28 years died, my father, she was even more supportive, asking me to always tell her when he or any spirit was around, so she could begin to see and sense them, too.